TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 5 TextExpander Alternatives in 2026

-Best for: Professionals who want everything in one plan — text expansion, AI, and voice.
+Best for: Professionals who want a single tool covering text expansion, AI, and voice.

 Where Lightning Assist beats TextExpander: